quasilyte/repolint/README.md

 * Typos in some common files like readme and contributing guidelines.
 * Broken links.
-* Commited files that should be removed (like Emacs autosave and backup files).
+* Committed files that should be removed (like Emacs autosave and backup files).
 * Issues in special files like `.travis.ci`.

 ## Dependencies